dirkjanvw/MoGAAAP/README.md

 ## Configuration
 All configuration of the pipeline is done in the `config/config.yaml` file, and samples are registered in the `config/samples.tsv` file.
 All fields to fill in are well-documented in the provided `config/config.yaml` file and should be self-explanatory.
+Please see `config/examples/` for examples of filled-in configuration files.
+Both configuration YAML and sample TSV sheet are validated against a built-in schema that throws an error if the files are not correctly filled in.

-The `config/samples.tsv` has the following columns to fill in (one row per sample):
+The sample TSV sheet has the following columns to fill in (one row per sample):

 | Column name   | Description                                                                                                                                                              |
 |---------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|